 The good news is that many employers are changing their policies to create flexible office dating rules in 2015 that accommodate these changing values.

-The same Looksharp survey found that overwhelmingly employers allow interns to bring +1’s to company events.
+The same WayUp survey found an overwhelming amount of employers allow interns to bring +1’s to company events.